February 27, 2012

 Serves 4-6

-1 cup reshteh (toasted noodles), cut into small-sized pieces.
-Reshteh may be found in Persian/Iranian grocery stores.
+-1 cup reshteh (toasted noodles), cut into small pieces.
+Available in Persian/Iranian grocery stores.

 Garnish: